Ackee: Botany

 Ackee is an evergreen tree that grows about 10 metres tall, with a short trunk and a dense crown.
 The leaves are paripinnately, compound 15–30 cm long, with 6–10 elliptical to oblong leathery leaflets.
 Each leaflet is 8–12 cm long and 5–8 cm wide.
 The inflorescences are fragrant, up to 20 cm long, with unisexual flowers that bloom during warm months.
 Each flower has five greenish-white petals, which are fragrant.

-The fruit is pear-shaped and has 3 lobes (2–4 lobes are common).
-When it ripens it turns from green to a bright red to yellow-orange and splits open to reveal three large, shiny black seeds, each partly surrounded by soft, creamy or spongy, white to yellow flesh — the aril having a nut-like flavor and texture of scrambled eggs.
+The fruit is pear-shaped and has three lobes (two to four lobes are common).
+When it ripens it turns from green to a bright red to yellow-orange and splits open to reveal three large, shiny black seeds, each partly surrounded by soft, creamy or spongy, white to yellow flesh — the aril having a nut-like flavour and texture of scrambled eggs.
 The fruit typically weighs 100–200 g.
 The tree can produce fruit throughout the year, although January–March and October–November are typically periods of fruit production.

 Cultivars

 There are up to as many as forty-eight cultivars of ackee, which are grouped into either "butter" or "cheese" types.
-The cheese type is pale yellow in color and is more robust and finds use in the canning industry.
+The cheese type is pale yellow in colour and is more robust and finds use in the canning industry.
 The butter type is deeper yellow in color, and is more delicate and better suited for certain cuisine.

 History and culinary use

 Imported to Jamaica from West Africa before 1773, the use of ackee in Jamaican cuisine is prominent.
-Ackee is the national fruit of Jamaica, whilst ackee and saltfish is the official national dish of Jamaica.
+Ackee is the national fruit of Jamaica, while ackee and saltfish is the official national dish of Jamaica.

 The ackee is allowed to open fully before picking in order to eliminate toxicity.
-When it has "yawned" or "smiled", the seeds are discarded and the fresh, firm arils are parboiled in salted water or milk, and may be fried in butter to create a delicious dish.
+When it has "yawned" or "smiled", the seeds are discarded and the fresh, firm arils are parboiled in salted water or milk, and may be fried in butter to create a dish.
 In Caribbean cooking, they may be cooked with codfish and vegetables, or may be added to stew, curry, soup or rice with seasonings.

 Nutrition

-Ackee contains a moderate amount of carbohydrates, protein, and fat, providing 51-58% of the dry weight of the arils as composed of fatty acids – linoleic, palmitic, and stearic acids.
+Ackee contains a moderate amount of carbohydrates, protein, and fat, providing 51–58% of the dry weight of the arils as composed of fatty acids – linoleic, palmitic, and stearic acids.
 The raw fruit is a rich source of vitamin C.